 To get going, try following this simple template:

-Download a free business plan template here.
+Download our free business plan template.

 The beauty of being a franchisee is that, while you are your own boss and responsible for your own success, you’re not in it alone.
 If you’re unsure about anything, your franchisor should be able to advise you.